 Student loan crisis: causes and solutions

-Student loans are nothing new.
-They’ve been part of the college financing mix for a long time.
+Student loans have been part of the college financing mix for a long time.

 The detail that is getting so much attention in the national headlines and social media is in the staggering amounts of student loans that college students and recent graduates have taken out in recent years.